PrinceNasit/Resume-Parser/README.md

 </div>

-Follow these steps to set up the environment and run the application.
+Follow these steps to run the application.

 1. Clone the repository to your local machine:
    ```bash